staubracing/webpack-react-template/README.md

 1. **Initialize the Project:**

+        // Navigate to the directory where you want to create the project cd <Directory name>

-        // Clone the repo you just created git clone https://github.com/your-repo-url.git
+        // Clone the repo you just created using the template (replace the URL with your repo's URL either HTTPS or SSH) git clone https://github.com/your-repo-url.git

         // Navigate to the project directory